Skip to main content

 You can export reports in four formats: PNG, CSV, XLSX (Excel), and PDF.

 You can also export an entire board at once.
-To export a board, click on the three dots next to the + Add report button in the top right corner.
+To export a board, click the three dots next to the + Add report button in the top right corner.

 Downloading the details report view is currently not possible.